igucalo78/helm-charts/nmock/README.md

   redis4gPort: "32000"
   redis5gPort: "32200"
 ```
+NOTE: It is enough to just create a custom-values.yaml file with only the above contents.
+The rest will be taken from teh default values of the Helm chart.

 # Install NMock
 NMock is available in the official Accelleran Helm repository.
 Once you prepare the values.yaml file (as described above), you can run the following command: